top of page

 Erin.jpg

-Erin Getchell, Administrative Assistant
+Erin Getchell, Executive Assistant

 Erin is a lifetime horse lover and equestrian.
 She began her involvement with horses when she was given riding lessons for her 8th birthday.
 During her teenage years, she rode hunters, trail rode in the NC foothills, and helped her parents breed and show AMHA Miniature Horses.
 In later years, she focused more on dressage and ran her own farm with a small, Friesian horse breeding program.
 She recently moved back to NC from Lexington, KY to be closer to family.
 Erin was thrilled to find a spot here at HORSEPOWER where she can combine her skills and abilities in the office with her love of people and horses.